oesteban/hcph-sops/docs/data-management/mriqc.md

 ### Assessing functional images

-!!! note "Start assessing QCT fMRI first followed by BHT and finally RSfMRI."
-    We are screening and rating the QCT runs first as we use those *MRIQC* reports to train our eye, anticipate issues that might be affecting BHT and RSfMRI and flag the corresponding sessions.

-!!! note "We are lenient on the quality QCT and BHT scans, but more stringent on RSfMRI."
-    Except if the image is [extremely distorted](qaqc-criteria-unprocessed.md#task-fmri-exclusion-criteria), we are not excluding QCT and BHT scans because we will leverage those images to evaluate the quality of fMRI scans and derived constructs throughout the whole analysis pipeline.
-    However, RSfMRI is used for building whole-brain functional connectomes, a construct sensitive to correlated noise sources, so we need to apply more stringent [exclusion criteria](qaqc-criteria-unprocessed.md#rsfmri-exclusion-criteria).

 !!! danger "Insufficient quality of an RSfMRI run requires recalling the session"

-    - [ ] Immediately report RSfMRI images deemed *exclude*, as an issue in the dataset's repository.
+    - [ ] Immediately report RSfMRI images deemed *exclude* as an issue in [the dataset's repository](https://github.com/{{ secrets.data.gh_repo | default('<organization>/<repo_name>') }}/issues).
     - [ ] Proceed to [scheduling an extra session](../recruitment-scheduling-screening/scheduling.md) after the initially-planned scanning period.

-- [ ] Open each *MRIQC* report on a current Web Browser (*Google Chrome* is preferred).
+- [ ] Open each *MRIQC* report on a current web browser (*Google Chrome* is preferred) in the following order:

-    - [ ] Starts with QCT followed by BHT and then RSfMRI.
+    1. QCT,
+    1. BHT, and
+    1. RSfMRI.

+    ??? note "QCT and BHT are assessed first as proxies for the RSfMRI run's quality."

+        We are screening and rating the QCT runs first as we use those *MRIQC* reports to train our eye, anticipate issues that might be affecting BHT and RSfMRI and flag the corresponding sessions.
+        The [exclusion criteria](qaqc-criteria-unprocessed.md#functional-mri) are designed accordingly.

 - [ ] Visualize all echo-wise visualizations of the base report following those two steps:
     - [ ] Visualize the first mosaic (standard-deviation) and apply the corresponding [exclusion criteria](qaqc-criteria-unprocessed.md#functional-mri)
-    - [ ] Scroll down to the carpetplot and apply the corresponding [exclusion criteria](qaqc-criteria-unprocessed.md#functional-mri).
+    - [ ] Scroll down to the carpet plot and apply the corresponding [exclusion criteria](qaqc-criteria-unprocessed.md#functional-mri).
 - [ ] Inspect the background view and search for [artifacts](qaqc-criteria-unprocessed.md#functional-mri) in the "Extended echo-wise reports" section.
 - [ ] Scroll down to the average BOLD mosaic and apply the corresponding [exclusion criteria](qaqc-criteria-unprocessed.md#functional-mri).
 - [ ] Inspect the zoomed-in view of the average BOLD mosaic as well and apply the same [exclusion criteria](qaqc-criteria-unprocessed.md#functional-mri).